Smell disorders are often classified as one of the following:

 Content restricted.
 Requires subscription

-Most new-onset lower back pain improves on its own regardless of treatment.
+While the best treatments depend on the cause, most new-onset back pain improves on its own regardless of treatment.

-When a serious or dangerous cause is suspected (such as when lower back pain is unrelenting and debilitating, follows major trauma or is accompanied by fever), it’s important to seek medical attention as soon as possible.
+When a serious or dangerous cause is suspected (such as when back pain is unrelenting and debilitating, follows major trauma or is accompanied by fever or weight loss), it’s important to seek medical attention promptly.

-Reasonable initial treatments of non-urgent, recent-onset lower back pain include a number of non-medication approaches, including:
+Reasonable initial treatments of non-urgent, recent-onset back pain include a number of non-medication approaches, including:

 • heat